What if you already know the types of interview questions for freshers that will be asked in an interview; sounds great?

-9. Can you handle working under pressure?
+Question 11.
+Can you handle working under pressure?

-This is a common hr interview questions for freshers.
+This is a common hr interview question for freshers.
 A crisis may occur every once in a while, and there are times when you will have to work under pressure.
 Interviewers ask this question because they want to know if you will crack or be stable while working under pressure.